-"Something strange is happening," said Thorin.
-"The time has gone for the autumn wanderings; and these are birds that dwell always in the land; there are starlings and flocks of finches; and far off there are many carrion birds as if a battle were afoot!"
+Something strange is happening, said Thorin.
+The time has gone for the autumn wanderings; and these are birds that dwell always in the land; there are starlings and flocks of finches; and far off there are many carrion birds as if a battle were afoot!

-Suddenly Bilbo pointed: "There is that old thrush again!" he cried.
-"He seems to have escaped, when Smaug smashed the mountain-side, but I don't suppose the snails ha!"
+Suddenly Bilbo pointed: There is that old thrush again! he cried.
+He seems to have escaped, when Smaug smashed the mountain-side, but I dont suppose the snails have!